|

 is a divine act of God, and is based on a vision, not so much on what their

-giving can buy, but on a vision of unity in the church.
+giving can buy, but on what their vision can see.
 Each person is one

-piston in a fine-tuned engine that is helping to push out horsepower for God
+piston in a fine-tuned engine that is helping to push horsepower

-to perform His will, and the pastor leading the flock is fully engaged and
+to perform the will of God, and the pastor leading the flock is fully engaged and

 overseeing the work of the ministry.